Wolf-Rayet -- compact object binaries as progenitors of binary compact objects: Methods

 \subsection{Natal kicks}

 Observations of CO proper motions indicate that compact remnants receive a kick at their birth \citep{Hobbs2005, Verbunt2017_bimodalkicks, Atri2019_kicks}.
-We test four models for the magnitude of the kick, following the work of \citealt{Hobbs2005}, \citealt{Atri2019_kicks}, \citealt{Fryer2012}, and \citealt{SNkicksUnified_Giacobbo2020}: we will refer to the corresponding models with the acronyms M265, M70, Mfb, and G20.
+We tested four models for the magnitude of the kick following the work by \citet{Hobbs2005}, \citet{Atri2019_kicks}, \citet{Fryer2012}, and \citet{SNkicksUnified_Giacobbo2020}.
+We refer to the corresponding models with the acronyms M265, M70, Mfb, and G20.

-\citealt{Hobbs2005} fitted the proper motions of young pulsars in the MW with a Maxwellian function with root-mean-square (rms) velocity $\sigma=265 \kms$.
-Similarly, \citealt{Atri2019_kicks} measured the proper motions of BHs in X-ray binaries and fitted their velocity distribution with a Maxwellian with a mean of $107 \pm{} 16$ km s$^{-1}$, corresponding to a rms of $\sigma=70 \kms$.
+\cite{Hobbs2005} fitted the proper motions of young pulsars in the MW with a Maxwellian function with root-mean-square (rms) velocity $\sigma=265 \kms$.
+Similarly, \cite{Atri2019_kicks} measured the proper motions of BHs in X-ray binaries and fitted their velocity distribution with a Maxwellian with a mean of $107 \pm{} 16$ km s$^{-1}$, corresponding to a rms of $\sigma=70 \kms$.
 Therefore, in the M265 (M70) model we assign kick magnitudes drawing random numbers from a Maxwellian distribution with rms of $\sigma=265 \kms$ ($\sigma=70 \kms$).